PiyushMattoo/doradus-cassandracluster-openshift/README.md

     rhc app create doradus diy

-Check if the private IP of 1st cassandra instance can be reached from cass2
+Check if the private IP of 1st cassandra instance can be reached from Doradus enviroment

     ssh <to the gear of doradus>
     curl http://<CASSANDRA_NODE_IP>:19042